Individual Counseling

 Students are welcome to request immediate assistance on a walk-in basis; however, appointments are recommended.

-During Spring 2020, we have Walk-in appointments M, T, Th, and F (all weekdays besides Wednesday) from 2pm-3pm.
-These are available to students on an unscheduled, first-come/first-served basis.
+We offer walk-in hours Monday through Friday from 2-3 pm (for summer 2023, walk-in hours are available Monday-Thursday).
+These are available to students on an unscheduled, first-come/first-serve basis.
 Students will meet briefly (15- 20 minutes) with a counselor, who can provide immediate problem-solving assistance and discuss options for continued support and assistance.

 NOTE: In general, specialized and/or long-term mental health treatment is considered a personal health-care responsibility, and is not a service provided by the University.
 SCS can help students in connecting with whatever support or assistance they need in the community.